 The most variable part of the cost of the holiday is typically the flight.
-Airlines are very focussed on selling direct via the web with big discounts for early, fixed bookings.
+Airlines are very focused on selling direct via the web with big discounts for early, fixed bookings.
 Air New Zealand in particular, periodically has 1-3 day Islands on Sale" specials.
 Our general advice is book these when you see them.
-We have created more fixed start date tours to make this easier.
+We have created more fixed- start-date tours to make this easier.

 Arriving From NZ

 For people living outside Auckland, Air NZ is the most convenient with good connections via Auckland.
 However Samoa Airways can be both cheaper and at more convenient times (albeit with 2 separate tickets).

 The Air New Zealand afternoon flights to Samoa have connections from most parts of the country.
 The flights arrive in Samoa about 8:30pm.
 The Air NZ morning flights (Usually Tue, Thu, Sat and some Sundays) are often on Dreamliners and very convenient for Aucklanders, but too early for a same day connection from the rest of NZ.